-Clients who wish to restore a youthful and sculpted to their arms frequently request contouring procedures.
+Clients who wish to restore a youthful and sculpted look to their arms frequently request contouring procedures.
 Often they are seeking to address changes associated with senescence or profound weight changes.
 In some cases, they are simply seeking improvements to areas that have not responded to exercise.

 In most cases, arm contouring may be accomplished simply with liposuction.
 I prefer to use Power Assisted Liposuction (PALS) for this purpose as I find this technique to be associated with less tissue trauma.
 In order to improve contouring of the arm, negative spaces are strategically created.
 In order to augment desirable features of the arms such as the deltoid, fat may be grafted at the same time.
 The latter technique is an example of High Definition liposculpting.